Nathan-Bush46/IDS706-python-package/README.md

 * pip install databricks-tool
 * Note: only tested with python 3.10 (should not use current python versions as databricks-sql-connector will not work)

-**Set Up Environment Variables**

-   Create a `.env` file in the root directory of the cloned project.
+*  Create a `.env` file where you want to run sql query.
 This file Must contain your Databricks credentials in the formate:
    ```
    DATABRICKS_SERVER_HOSTNAME=your-server-hostname
    DATABRICKS_HTTP_PATH=your-http-path